wyhaines/resume/README.md

 #Experience

 * *Sr. Software Engineer, Engine Yard, 2009 – 2016* -- Wide variety of platform/devops roles, including Rails development, OS/Distribution work, scaleable architecture for free tier product Prototype, EY Local to wrap our entire platform in a locally deployable VM, low level system and application performance tuning, extensive Chef recipe work, fault tolerant logging bastion server for system audit trails & SOCII compliance.
 * *Sr. Engineer & Architect, Enigo, 2002 – 2009, 2016* -- Sites and applications for commerce.
 Mostly Ruby with some Perl and PHP (and Wordpress) on Linux.
-Highly available, customized Redmine based application for FINRA regulatory compliance tracking for a large us bank.
+Highly available, customized Redmine based application for FINRA regulatory compliance tracking for a large US bank.
 High Availability stack for mutual fund and electronically traded fund sites and applications.
 * *Sr. Software Engineer, Quris, Inc. - 2000 – 2002* -- Customized email generation and delivery systems for customers like Charles Schwab and Discover Card, largely using Perl and Java; email build engines, email send and bounce handling architecture.
 Managed a small team to develop an ETL tool to deal with the large volumes of logs and bounce handling tasks we generated daily.
 * *Sr. Software Engineer, Mobile Engines, 1998 – 2000* -- Employee #3; integral to interview and hiring decisions for most of the engineering team.
 Tooling around CVS to enforce git-style branch based development paradigm; Perl extensions to C libraries for speech recognition.
 MySQL and Oracle DBA role.